VictorPrudencio18/WikiQuestar/README.md

 # WikiQuestar | An Answer-Aware Question Generation Application Using Wikipedia as the Knowledge Source
-**WikiQuestar** is a groundbreaking system that leverages the potential of machine learning and Wikipedia to generate thought-provoking questions.
-This system employs advanced natural language processing techniques to extract valuable information from Wikipedia articles, thereby enhancing the quality of generated questions.
+**WikiQuestar** is a groundbreaking system that leverages the potential of machine learning and Wikipedia to **generate thought-provoking questions**.
+This system employs advanced natural language processing techniques to **extract valuable information from Wikipedia articles**, thereby enhancing the quality of generated questions.

-The project is designed to enhance learning outcomes, foster comprehension, and broaden knowledge acquisition.
+The project is designed to **enhance learning outcomes**, **foster comprehension**, and **broaden knowledge acquisition**.
 It offers users a dynamic platform for generating questions that are tailored to specific topics or areas of interest.
 Whether employed in educational settings, content creation, or research, WikiQuestar serves as a powerful tool that stimulates critical thinking and deepens understanding.

 # Tools Used
 WikiQuestar is implemented using the following Python packages: